Top Related Projects

 OLMo pretraining follows a two-stage training procedure.
 In the first stage, we train on large amounts of mostly web-based data: OLMo-mix-1124 In the second stage, we train on a smaller amount of high-quality, targeted data: Dolmino-mix-1124

-You can find all the checkpoints, at minimum every 1000 training steps, on Huggingface:
+You can find all the checkpoints, at minimum every 1000 training steps in OLMo core and Hugging Face format:

 Steps to reproduce